In May, Rochelle:

 In April, Rochelle:

-• Will host the 2017 inductions into the Michigan Journalism Hall of Fame on the campus of Michigan State University at 5 p.m.
+• Hosted the 2017 inductions into the Michigan Journalism Hall of Fame on the campus of Michigan State University at 5 p.m.
 Sunday, April 9.

 In March, Rochelle:

-• Will host a discussion with producers of “Tell Them We Are Rising,” the new Stanley Nelson documentary about historically black colleges and universities that has its Michigan premiere at the Freep Film Festival on March 31.
+• Hosted a discussion with producers of “Tell Them We Are Rising,” the new Stanley Nelson documentary about historically black colleges and universities that has its Michigan premiere at the Freep Film Festival on March 31.

-• Will appear on Michigan Radio’s Stateside to discuss her column asking what Detroit will do to honor the late great boxer Joe Louis once Joe Louis Arena is torn down.
+• Appeared on Michigan Radio’s Stateside to discuss her column asking what Detroit will do to honor the late great boxer Joe Louis once Joe Louis Arena is torn down.
 It’s happening on Thursday, March 16.

 • Hosted a celebration of Lorna Lloyd retiring as pianist at the historic St. Paul AME Zion Church in Tarboro, N.C. after 70 years.
 The fete was held at the J.W.
 Pittman Center in Tarboro on March 4.